hampos/xl-parser/README.md

 Make sure to add a reference to `WindowsBase` since it is required by `OpenXml SDK`, the code doesn't compile without it.

 Feel free to send your feedback or fork the project.

+**Important notice**

+Since OpenXmlReader is thread safe ([MSDN](https://msdn.microsoft.com/en-us/library/documentformat.openxml.openxmlreader(v=office.15).aspx)) only when declared as a public static property, the XlsxSaxReader is not guarranted to be thread safe.